nebari-dev/nebari/docs/source/3_tutorials/1_project_setup_tutorial.md

 ### 2.4 Cloud Provider Credentials
-The access key for the cloud providers require fairly wide permissions in order for QHub to deploy.
+To deploy QHub, the access key for the Cloud providers will require fairly wide permissions.

 As such, all testing for QHUb has been done with owner/admin level permissions.
 We welcome testing to determine the minimum required permissions for deployment [(open issue)](https://github.com/Quansight/qhub/issues/173).

 #### 2.4.1 Amazon Web Services